 In fact, it’s not practical to measure arterial stiffness directly.
 Instead, doctors have developed indirect methods to assess the stiffness of the aorta and other arteries.

-To measure the stiffness of the aorta, physicians typically use a non-invasive method called pulse wave velocity (PWV), which provides an indirect assessment of aortic stiffness.
-For smaller arteries and arterioles, the Augmentation Index (AIx) is the key parameter used to evaluate arterial stiffness and function.
+To measure the stiffness of the aorta, physicians typically use a non-invasive method called pulse wave velocity (PWV), which provides an direct assessment of aortic stiffness.
+For smaller arteries and arterioles, the Augmentation Index (AIx) is the key parameter used to evaluate arterial stiffness and function indirectly.
 Both measures help assess vascular health and cardiovascular risk.

 The Arteriograph, a novel and gold-standard device, is capable of measuring both pulse wave velocity (PWV) and the Augmentation Index (AIx).
 In addition to these, it can measure 12 different parameters, providing a comprehensive overview of the cardiovascular system.
 This allows for a detailed assessment of arterial stiffness across various categories and levels, making it a valuable tool for evaluating vascular health.